 - Immigration Opportunities: After your graduation, you are allowed to stay and work in Canada for up to 3 years, thanks to Canada’s post-study work permit program.
 You get an opportunity to get the necessary international and industrial exposure through jobs in Canada with work permits.

 What is the ArriveCAN Application?

 The Canadian government is adopting a number of measures at the border to try to combat the spread of the virus in the country.
-ArriveCAN was established as a safe and easy-to-use tool to assist travelers in complying with certain border restrictions.
+ArriveCAN was established as a safe and easy-to-use tool to assist travellers in complying with certain border restrictions.
 It can be accessed with a mobile app or by logging in online.
-Travelers entering Canada by land, air, or sea must use ArriveCAN to provide mandatory information as needed by the Quarantine Act’s Emergency Orders.
+Travellers entering Canada by land, air, or sea must use ArriveCAN to provide mandatory information as needed by the Quarantine Act’s Emergency Orders.

 Who Needs It?